FelixKrueger/IMPLICON/README.md

 Read 2 - Raw FastQ file	Read 2 - after UMI handling

+TODO: INSERT TWO FIGURES HERE

-As an example, the following commands are exemplified by a set of test files:
+As an example, we are using the following set of test files to demonstrate subsequent steps that need to be taken:

 **Input files:**
 ```